 Are allergies different from side-effects?

 Side-effects are adverse reactions to drugs.
-The drugs used in chemotherapy work by killing the fast dividing cells.
-Though the cells most susceptible to these drugs are cancer cells, other normal but relatively fast dividing cells can also be affected by these drugs.
-Most of the side-effects to chemotherapy caused are due to this toxicity to normal cells (5), causing symptoms like hair loss, sores in the mouth and throat, kidney- and neuro-toxicity, suppressed immunity, etc. Such adverse effects of these drugs are common, predictable and constitute about 80% of all the side-effects.
-Allergy to chemotherapeutics is a side-effect which is not common, is unpredictable, and is unrelated to the known pharmacologic reactions of the drug (1).
+Cytotoxic drugs used in chemotherapy work by killing the fast dividing cells.
+Though cancerous cells are the most susceptible to these drugs, other normal but relatively fast dividing cells can also be affected.
+Most chemotherapy side effects are due to this toxicity to normal cells (5), causing symptoms like hair loss, sores in the mouth and throat, kidney- and neuro-toxicity, and suppressed immunity.
+About 80% of all the side effects are common and predictable.
+An allergy to chemotherapeutics is a side effect which is not common, is unpredictable, and is unrelated to the known pharmacologic action of the drug (1).

 What type of allergies do the patients experience?

-Most of the allergic reactions experienced by the patients occur within a few minutes to hours of drug administration (mostly by injection, rarely by oral route).
+Allergic reactions occur within a few minutes to hours of drug administration (mostly by injection, rarely by the oral route).
 Allergic reactions differ in nature and severity and can include rash, itching, flushing, changes in heart rate, low blood pressure, shortness of breath, tightening in the chest, back pain, abdominal pain, fever, and nausea, and rarely, in most severe cases even death (1, 4).
 Some allergic reactions can appear hours after the administration of drug and are typically type IV delayed type reactions(3).

 What type of chemotherapeutic drugs can cause allergies?